Service Agreement – Terms and Conditions

 (a) Default.
 A Party shall be in default under this Service Agreement if it has failed to comply with the terms of this Service Agreement or any of all of the applicable Service Orders, including without limitation the obligation to pay any amounts due, and such Party fails to correct each such noncompliance within thirty (30) days of receipt of notice from the non-defaulting Party describing in reasonable detail the default or noncompliance (“Default”).

 (b) Mutual Termination Rights.
-Either Party may terminate this Service Agreement or a Service Order if: (i) the other Party is in Default; (ii) the other Party liquidates, is adjudicated as bankrupt, makes an assignment for the benefit of creditors, invokes any provision of law for general relief from its debts, initiates any proceeding seeking general protection from its creditors, or is removed or delisted from a trading exchange; or (iii) after entering into such Service Order, Spectrum learns that the costs to deliver the Services to the Service Location shall require a material increase in the Service Charges and Customer does not agree to pay such additional Service Charges by executing a revised Service Order.
+Either Party may terminate this Service Agreement or a Service Order if: (i) the other Party is in Default; or (ii) the other Party liquidates, is adjudicated as bankrupt, makes an assignment for the benefit of creditors, invokes any provision of law for general relief from its debts, initiates any proceeding seeking general protection from its creditors, or is removed or delisted from a trading exchange.

 (c) Termination for Convenience by Customer.
 Notwithstanding any other term or provision in this Service Agreement, Customer may terminate a Service Order, or this Service Agreement, at any time upon thirty (30) days prior notice to Spectrum, subject to payment of all outstanding amounts due, payment of any applicable Termination Charges (as defined below), and the return of any Spectrum Equipment.